First Posted June 19, 2000 Last updated October 24, 2012

 Preventative Regimen Against Pain

-Celebrex is a non-steroid, non-narcotic, non-addicting antiinflammatory medication that significantly reduces swelling, inflammation, and pain.
-It is a member of a special class of medications called COX-2 inhibitors, that center in on your pain but have much less effect on the function of your stomach lining, kidneys, and other normal body processes.
-It does not interfere with blood clotting or wound healing, and can be taken with or without food, before and after surgery.
-It has been shown to be effective in controlling post-operative pain in studies of dental surgery and knee surgery.
-Taking this medication greatly decreases the need for addictive, narcotic pain medication after surgery; in fact, in the study I did that I mentioned above, 46% of the patients did not need any narcotic pain medication after surgery.
+Aleve is a non-steroid, non-narcotic, non-addicting antiinflammatory medication that significantly reduces swelling, inflammation, and pain.
+Taking this medication greatly decreases the need for addictive, narcotic pain medication after surgery; in fact, in the two studies I did that I mentioned above, 46% (1999 study) and 72% (2013 study) of the patients did not need any narcotic pain medication after surgery.

 It has been shown that caffeine can interfere with the action of acetaminophen function, so you should try to avoid any caffeine for a day or so.